-What’s your favorite credit card to earn points?
+What’s your favorite credit card to earn points for travel?

 I get asked this question a lot.
 At first, my response tends to be, “Well, it depends.”

-People are intrigued by the miles and points game, but hesitant about applying for a credit card.
-They are looking for 1 or 2 multi-purpose cards, particularly as they get started with miles and points.
+I get it, though.
+People understand you can earn points and miles with a travel rewards credit card, but want the BEST one.
+Beginners might even feel hesitant about applying for too many credit cards.
+Instead, they’re looking for 1 or 2 multi-purpose cards, particularly as they get started with miles and points.

 My delayed reaction to answering this question is for 2 reasons.